640 South State StreetDover, Delaware 19901

 Many types of neuropathies will get better with time, without any treatment.
-Sometimes medicines can be used to treat an infection, help reduce swelling in or near a nerve, or to help if the neuropathy is causing pain.
+Sometimes medicines can be used to treat an infection, help reduce swelling in or near a nerve, or help if the neuropathy is causing pain.
 For some types of neuropathies and in some cases, surgery may help.
 Other times, the nerve damage can't be treated or repaired.

 But it's important to diagnose and treat any health conditions that are causing the neuropathy.
 Treating common causes like high blood pressure, infections, and diabetes can help to treat the neuropathy.
-Eating nutritious foods, avoiding smoking, and limiting alcohol are also helpful in managing neuropathy.
+Eating nutritious foods, avoiding smoking, and limiting alcohol can also help manage neuropathy.

 Cranial neuropathy can't always be prevented.
 But controlling common causes can help to reduce the risk of developing neuropathy.
 Reducing your risk factors for stroke and head injury, managing your diabetes well, and lowering high blood pressure can all be helpful in preventing neuropathy.